KBEQ-FM: History

-Early years (1960-1973)
+Early years (1960–1973)

 In November 1960, the station signed on the air as KBEY, the FM counterpart to AM station KBEA (1480 AM, now KCZZ) in nearby Mission, Kansas.
 It was only powered at 17,500 watts, a fraction of its current output.
 KBEY played big band and easy listening music, running a no-announcer broadcast automation system.

 In 1970, KBEY was acquired by Intermedia, Inc., a division of Interstate Securities Corp.
 The division was managed by Mark Wodlinger, former manager of KMBC-TV, where he convinced Len Dawson to do TV sports.
 In 1972, Intermedia decided to divest itself from the radio business and keep only its main asset, KQTV in St. Joseph.
 Bob Ingram bought KBEA, while KBEY was purchased by Mark and Connie Wodlinger.

-KBEY switched to "underground" rock in August 1970, playing cuts from albums including blues, folk and rock, with some classical music and jazz.
+KBEY switched to "underground" rock in August 1970, playing cuts from albums including blues music, folk music and rock, with some classical music and jazz.
 Another FM station, KUDL's sister FM KCJC, had recently ended its underground format, so KBEY decided to fill the void.
-One of KCJC's longtime DJs, "Little Willie," was part of the first KBEY air staff.
+One of KCJC's longtime DJs, "Little Willie", was part of the first KBEY air staff.
 KBEY's progressive rock format began with 20 hours of music played on the old automation system, and four hours live each evening with Bill Scott, until an air staff could be assembled.
 Unfortunately, in Scott's previous job, he was a DJ using the name "Robert W. Walker" ("El Walkero") on KUDL and he had a non-compete clause in his previous contract.
 He assumed this restriction was for the character while KUDL asserted it was for him, personally.
 Within a few weeks, KUDL sued and he was forced to leave the job on KBEY.

-KBEY became an ABC FM Network affiliate to fulfill most of its news obligation, but devoted minimum time to news and talk, focusing on new, unique, and classic music.
-In 1971, KBEY devoted the midnight to 6 a.m. time slot to jazz, hosted by Bobby Kline, which developed a sizable following over the next couple of years.
+KBEY became an ABC FM network affiliate to fulfill most of its news obligation, but devoted minimum time to news and talk, focusing on new, unique, and classic music.
+In 1971, KBEY devoted the midnight to 6 am time slot to jazz, hosted by Bobby Kline, which developed a sizable following over the next couple of years.
 The progressive format was more successful than is often assumed.
 There was networking among similar stations, like KSHE St. Louis, and KSAN San Francisco, sharing programming content.
 The "format" evolved over three years and consistently claimed 8-12% of the KC audience, a respectable share in a market with around thirty stations.
 Eventually, though, progressive radio found itself fading at the same moment that San Diego's "Super Q" format was sweeping the country.
 Mark Wodlinger knew it would hit Kansas City soon, and whatever station adopted the format would likely be #1 in the ratings for at least a couple of years.
 He arranged the deal, made the announcement, and began a two-month KBEY-KBEQ transition process to bring in the new format with its new air staff, with the progressive rock/jazz experiment ending in August, like it started.